The Teenage Workbook

-The Teenage Workbook is a humour fiction novel by Adrian Tan, first published by Hotspot Books in 1989.
+The Teenage Workbook is a young adult fiction novel by Adrian Tan, first published by Hotspot Books in 1989.

+Background

 The book is the sequel to The Teenage Textbook (published in 1988).
 Both novels focused on the lives of four students studying at the fictitious Paya Lebar Junior College in Singapore.

+Following the death of Adrian Tan in July 2023, the Memorial Edition of the two books were published by Landmark Books on the following month.